Short grass or long grass for horses? Which is best?Apr 09, 2021

 Overgrazing (to produce short grass) results in only the 'lawn' type grasses surviving - so the result is a monoculture of just one or two types of grass plant.

-Short grass is generally shorter than 5cm (2.5 inches), but you need to be looking at the average height across your pasture as you will have several species (unless you have created a monoculture) and possibly 'toilet areas' ('roughs') as well.
-In reality, on many horse properties, the plants are kept down to 2cm or even 1cm (especially if the owners are trying to restrict their horse's grass intake), but remember, horses have just the right equipment to eat grass no matter how short.
+Short grass is generally shorter than 5cm (2.5 inches).
+Still, it would be best to look at the average height across your pasture as you will have several species (unless you have created a monoculture) and possibly 'toilet areas' ('roughs').
+In reality, on many horse properties, the plants are kept down to 2cm (1inch) or even 1cm (1/2inch) (especially if the owners are trying to restrict their horse's grass intake), but remember, horses have just the right equipment to eat grass no matter how short.

-A paddock full of grass that is 5cm long would be regarded as being too long/tall by many horse owners, but think about the fibre content.
-At 5cm the plant is just about reaching the stage where it has 2 to 3 leaves and it can now start to make a rapid recovery, using its stored sugars/starches for growth, less than 5cm and it becomes stressed.
+Many horse owners think a paddock full of grass that is 5cm long would be regarded as too long/tall.
+At 5cm, the plant is just about reaching the stage where it has 2 to 3 leaves, and it can now start to make a rapid recovery, using its stored sugars/starches for growth; at less than 5cm, it becomes stressed.

-- Longer grass plants result in more biodiversity as a larger variety of plants get to grow, set seed and multiply.
+- Taller pasture plants create more biodiversity because a wider variety of plants get to grow, set seeds, and multiply.

-- Longer grass equals longer roots, equals more healthy nutrients being brought up from the deeper layers in the soil.
+- Taller pasture plants mean longer/thicker root systems, meaning that more healthy nutrients are brought up from deeper layers in the soil.

-- Longer roots equal better soil protection (less or no mud/dust) so plants can be grazed in wetter weather for longer (to a point).
+- Longer/thicker roots equal better soil protection (less or no mud/dust), so plants can be grazed in wetter conditions for longer (to a point).

-- Taller plants keep the soil warmer in cold weather.
+- Taller pasture plants keep the soil warmer in cold weather.

-- Taller plants shade the soil in hot conditions keeping it cool and reducing evaporation.
-This and the increase in organic matter in the soil help to hold water in the soil for longer - very important in dry conditions.
+- Taller pasture plants shade the soil in hot, dry conditions, keeping it cool and reducing evaporation.
+This, plus the increase in soil organic matter, helps hold water in the soil for longer - essential in dry conditions.

-In a rotational grazing system of land management grass is regarded as tall enough to resume grazing when it is approximately 15cm (8 inches) tall (or just before it 'goes to seed').
-When the grass plants have been grazed down to an average height of 5cm (2.5 inches) then the animals should be removed and the grass given chance to rest and recuperate.
+In a rotational grazing system of land management, the grass is regarded as tall enough to resume grazing when it is approximately 15cm (8 inches) tall (or just before it 'goes to seed').
+When the grass plants have been grazed down to an average height of 5cm (2.5 inches), the animals should be removed and the grass given the chance to rest and recuperate.
 This grazing and resting also creates a healthy root system and vastly increases organic material in the soil.

 So you can see how this is very different from how pasture is managed on most horse properties.

-Where does this outdated info about short grass come from?
+Where does the outdated information about short grass for horses come from?

 Traditionally, much of the information about grazing horses comes from grazing farm animals such as cattle.
-Cows are not able to eat very short grass to the same extent as horses because they only have one set of incisors and they use their tongue (by wrapping it around the plant) to graze.
+Cows cannot eat very short grass to the same extent as horses because they only have one set of incisors and use their tongue (by wrapping it around the plant) to graze.
 So the plant needs to be taller for them.

-If you forced a cow to graze short grass plants it would eventually starve.
-It is often assumed that horses are like cows - but they are not, they have very different teeth and a completely different digestive system!
+If you forced a cow to graze short grass plants, it might eventually starve.
+It is often assumed that horses are like cows - but they are not; they have very different teeth and a significantly different digestive system!

-If the grass is extremely short to almost nonexistent then most horses will eventually lose or at least maintain weight, BUT at this stage, the grasses are highly stressed land degradation is taking place - which results in soil loss/erosion/compaction, less biodiversity, mud, dust, etc.
+Most horses will eventually lose or maintain weight if the grass is extremely short to almost nonexistent.
+Still, the grasses are highly stressed at this stage, and land degradation is taking place, resulting in soil loss/erosion/compaction, less biodiversity, mud, dust, etc.

-We need to give our horses more fibre and less sugar (NSC).
-The digestive system of a horse relies on a certain volume of feed passing through it, so it is important to make this feed fibre rather than sugar, in human terms that would be more salad and less chocolate.
+We need to give horses more fibre and less sugar (NSC).
+A horse's digestive system relies on a specific volume of feed passing through it, so it is essential to make this fibre rather than sugar; in human terms, that would be more salad and less chocolate.

-- You will lose topsoil (which has taken eons to make).
+- You will lose topsoil (which has taken aeons to make).

-- You will grow less viable feed and you will have to buy in more feed.
+You will grow less viable feed and have to buy in more feed.

-If your horse has been grazing a restricted diet of short grass up to now and you would like to make a change you need to slowly and carefully manage the transition over to grazing longer grass.
-You cannot just suddenly make the switch as that horse will initially gorge when given 'free rein'.
+If your horse has been grazing a restricted diet of short grass and would like to make the change, you must slowly and very carefully manage the transition to grazing longer grass.
+You cannot suddenly switch as that horse initially will gorge when given 'free rein'.

 In most cases, this is best done over winter when there are generally fewer NSCs in the plants.

-Learn how to manage your land and horses better, in a way that is good for biodiversity, the wider environment, soil health, horse health, and their welfare etc. etc.
+Learn how to manage your land and horses in a way that is good for biodiversity, the wider environment, soil health, horse health, and their welfare.

-Start by signing up here for the free mini-course about Horses, Pasture and Grazing www.equiculture.net/equiculture-free-mini-course
+Start by signing up for the free mini-course about Horses, pasture and grazing www.equiculture.net/equiculture-free-mini-course